Skip to main content

 You can see in status.observedWorkloads:

-• demo-deploy-1 is not specified in latest spec, but it is already succeed, so it keep exists in status.
+• demo-deploy-1 is not specified in latest spec, but it had already succeeded, so it keep existing in status.

 • demo-deploy-2 is not specified in latest spec and it once failed, so it is removed from status.

-• demo-deploy-3 is newly add in latest spec, so it is added to status.
+• demo-deploy-3 is newly added in latest spec, so it is added to status.

 Auto clean WorkloadRebalancer